 FSA assessments for grades 3 through 6 are on paper, with accommodations such as large print or Braille for students with disabilities that require such adjustments to testing materials.
 FSA assessments for grades 7 through 10 are on the computer.
 Qualifying students with disabilities, however, may be able to take paper-based versions or receive virtual accommodations, such as text-to-speech for the vision-impaired.
 Both grades 5 and 8 science tests are paper-based.

-Students can’t take any Florida Standards Assessments below their enrolled grade level, but if they are receiving accelerated instruction, they will take the FSA assessment that matches the grade level of that instruction.
+Students can’t take any Florida Standards Assessments below their enrolled grade level.
+Still, if they are receiving accelerated instruction, they will take the FSA assessment that matches the grade level of that instruction.

 High school students take end-of-course assessments that measure Florida Standards in math and Next Generation Sunshine State Standards in the other subjects.
 These end-of-course tests are computer-based, though paper versions are available for qualifying students with disabilities.
 There’s an end-of-course exam for each of these subjects: